santonow/tree_shapes/README.md

 The task was to calculate shapes of rooted unlabeled binary trees of given leaf count.

-I thought it was a fun assignment, because I could abuse Python sets with to allowing trees to be hashed.
+I thought it was a fun assignment, because I could abuse Python sets with hashable tree classes.

 The algorithm is explained in the docstrings.
 Takes exponential time sadly.